johnalison/WorkingPhilosophy/CanOnlyControlWhatYouCan.md

 - No point being upset with what happens.
 Don't take it personally.
 Remove emotional coloring.

-- Some Stoicism: Objective things just are.
+- Objective things just are.
 They are not good or bad.
 They are just information.
 Only *your* reactions matter.
 Only *your* reactions are not simply given facts.

 - Nothing can prevent you from getting better, becoming wiser.
 The obstacle is the way.